LyudmilPashayanov/OrderCompletionCoolblue/AssignmentDocumentation.md

    - If this last query was successful we exit the service by sending Result.OK(body with some possible failed ids).

 Managers:
-- Singletons: IOrderRequirements, IDbConnectionFactory, ISqlDialect, ISystemClock, IAsyncPolicy
+- Singletons (all of them stateless): IOrderRequirements, IDbConnectionFactory, ISqlDialect, ISystemClock, IAsyncPolicy
-- Scoped: IOrderCompletionRepository, IOrderCompletionUseCase
+- Scoped : IOrderCompletionRepository, IOrderCompletionUseCase (in theory currently both can be singletons, as both are stateless, but prone to error in the future if refactored by using scoped services)
-- Transient:
+- Transient: ---

 General Improvements:
 - If we want to switch the db we are connecting to, we can do that easily.
 It just needs to inherit from IDbConnectionFactory and implement the new DB query as a ISqlDialect class.
 Setup is in OrderCompletionAdapter.